 Documents about our role

-Thesets out the role and responsibility of the committee and its relationship with the Department for Work and Pensions.
+sets out the role and responsibility of the committee and its relationship with the Department for Work and Pensions (

 Who we are

-The committee is chaired by Paul Gray, and its Vice Chair is Colin Godbold.
+The committee is chaired by Dr Stephen Brien, and its vice-chair is Professor Gráinne McKeever.
 We have up to 13 other members who have experience in social security law, academia, policy, business, employment and the voluntary sector.